SoftwareHeritage/swh-core/docs/config.md

 calling its constructor with the set of attributes associated to a particular instance in a configuration definition.

-The input is a QID identifying an instance and a configuration tree containing the instance and its dependencies (reference targets).
-The output is a component instance of the base type associated with the TID contained in the QID.
+The input is a qualified ID identifying an instance and a configuration tree containing the instance and its dependencies (reference targets).
+The output is a component instance of the base type associated with the type ID contained in the qualified ID.
 The process is composed of the following steps in order.

-1. Fetch the instance mapping by QID in the configuration.
+1. Fetch the instance mapping by qualified ID in the configuration.
 2. Resolve references to instance definitions.
 3. Recurse on referenced instances to instantiate each.
-4. Compose instances, i.e. replace references by corresponding instatiated instance in the definition.
+4. Compose instances, i.e. replace references by the corresponding instatiated definition.
-5. Resolve the TID contained in the QID of the instance, to a component constructor.
+5. Resolve the type ID contained in the qualified ID of the instance, to a component constructor.
 6. Call the component constructor, passing the updated instance mapping as arguments.

-An instance identified as "default" is instantiated if a TID but no IID is provided to the instantiation routine.
+An instance identified as "default" is instantiated if a type ID but no instance ID is provided to the instantiation routine.

 Instances must be instantiated only once and used at each reference source.